 District of Columbia Nursing Schools and Programs

-Selecting then applying to nursing schools in District of Columbia can be a time consuming task.
-For those just getting started in Nursing, we suggest that you focus on your near term District of Columbia education goals and licensing requirements.
-The first question to ask yourself is: Do I want to begin my career as a Nursing Assistant, Practical Nurse, or District of Columbia Registered Nurse?
+Researching and then applying to accredited nursing schools in District of Columbia can be a time-consuming task.
+For those just getting started in Nursing, we suggest that you focus on your near-term education goals and the District of Columbia licensing requirements.
+The first question to ask yourself is: Do I want to begin my career in the state of District of Columbia as a Nursing Assistant, Practical Nurse, or Registered Nurse?
+See our nursing education chart below for some insight into how long it takes to graduate from the most popular CNA, LPN, and RN nursing programs in District of Columbia.

 List Of Nursing Schools In District of Columbia

 Click the name of any District of Columbia nursing school below to view the cost to attend, SAT and ACT scores, college or university characteristics, student body profile, satellite map of the surrounding area, and to view any additional nursing program information we have available in our database.
+Use the wishlist buttons provided to save institutions to a private list of nursing schools near you.

 George Washington University